 No one is going to judge you, we’ve all done it.
 Singing in the shower has been around since before showers were invented (don’t fact check that).
 The acoustics in bathrooms does something to your voice that turns everyone into Christina Aguilera.
-But playing music off of your phone usually isn’t good enough.
+But playing music off of your phone usually isn’t good enough and can be hard to hear over the falling water.
 Your quest for the best shower speakers brought you here, and however you go about it, this list has you covered.
 These are the best shower speakers for the budding superstars.

 When it comes to the best shower speakers, you can’t go wrong with the UE Roll 2